joshhighet/r7/USAGE.md

 # General

 By default, so long as in an interactive terminal, outputs are in formatted tables.
 You can always get the full information by using the `--output json` flag.
+Piping commands, this will trigger an non-interactive output - for example, `r7 account orgs list --output json | jq` only needs to be `r7 account orgs list | jq ` - Certain commands will require the switch `--full-output` - It should rarely be required.

 `--verbose`, `--region`, `--org-id` & `--api-key` are global switches. use `--help` for more information, all options should be well documented - highlight any you find are not, or where additional information would have allowed you to solve a task far quicker.
 Keychain native access is preferred over `--api-key` hence auth shouldn't need to be given by default.

 ```
 Usage: r7 [OPTIONS] COMMAND [ARGS]...